ibraheem-areeda/FlaskNotes/README.md

 2. Start creating and managing your notes by adding, editing, and categorizing them.
 3. Enjoy using FlaskNotes to keep your notes organized.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bug-fix`.
-3. Make your changes and test them thoroughly.
-4. Commit your changes with a descriptive commit message.
-5. Push your branch to your fork: `git push origin feature/your-feature-name`.
-6. Create a pull request against the main repository.

 ## License

 This project is licensed under the [MIT License](LICENSE).